beuaaa/pywinauto_recorder/README.rst

 Usage
 #####

-In the folder pywinauto_recorder you will find Recorder.bat.
+In the folder pywinauto_recorder you will find "Recorder.bat".
 Modify the path of the Python interpreter if necessary.

 Recorder.bat: